terraform-ibm-modules/terraform-ibm-zvsi/solutions/quickstart/README.md

 ### Customizing by using the `override_json_string` variable

-The second route is to use the `override_json_string` variable to create a fully customized environment based on the starting template.
+We can use the `override_json_string` variable to create a fully customized environment based on the starting template.
 By default, Quickstart variation `override_json_string` variable is set to contain the default environment configuration.
 Each value in `override_json_string` variable corresponds directly to a variable value from this root module, which Quickstart variation uses to create your environment.

 #### Supported variables

 Through the `override_json_string` variable, you can pass any variable or supported optional variable attributes from this root module, which Quickstart variation uses to provision infrastructure.
 For a complete list of supported variables and attributes, see the [variables.tf ](variables.tf) file.

 #### Overriding variables

-After every execution of `terraform apply`, a JSON-encoded definition is output.
-This definition of your environment is based on the defaults for the VSI on VPC IBM Secure Landing Zone and any variables that are changed in the `override_json_string` variable.
-You can then use the output in the `override_json_string` variable.

 You can redirect the contents between the output lines by running the following commands: